shumsonk-v/frontend-starter-kit/README.md

 > The order of the css files specified in **grunt/cssmin.js** might effect your stylesheet in your webpage.
 So you might want to check those files order before running grunt.

+And I also added **grunt_notify** task to show notification when any tasks has been performed.
+See [here](https://github.com/dylang/grunt-notify) for more info.

 Enjoy!
 Feel free to ask if you have any question, I will answer if I can.